OpenEducationAnalytics/OpenEducationAnalytics/README.md

 1) Run the setup script like this (substitute "mysuffix" with your preferred suffix, which must be less than 13 characters and can only contain letters and numbers - this will be used as a suffix in the naming of provisioned resources): \
 `./OpenEduAnalytics/setup.sh mysuffix`

+(You can refer to this [setup video](https://www.youtube.com/watch?v=7QnRPHK1vXg) for a quick walkthrough of this process)

 ### Additional setup options
 By default, the setup script provisions Azure resources in the East US region, but you can choose other locations as well (eg, westus, northeurope).\